altayaydemir/altay-dot-wtf/data/articles/dear-state-pls-stop-lying.md

 Probably not 😬

-Our state initializes with `loading: false` and `fetchData` is called on `componentDidMount` which means, right after the initial render.
+Our state initializes with `loading=false` and `fetchData` is called on `componentDidMount` which means, right after the initial render.

-This will cause a flash in the `Loading` text since it's displayed after we render the empty list in our initial state (`data: []`)
+This will cause a flash in the `Loading` text since it's displayed after we render the empty list in our initial state (`data=[]`)

-But programmers are pragmatic and smart people; maybe we can quickly fix this by initializing the state with `loading: true`?
+But programmers are pragmatic and smart people; maybe we can quickly fix this by initializing the state with `loading=true`?

 ✅ - No more flashing UI.